ibexa/documentation-user/docs/getting_started/discover_ui.md

 - **Content**, which gives you access to the content repository.
 It lets you navigate the content tree, and, for example, create, edit, move, copy, or delete content.
-- **Site management**, which enables you to create and edit block-based pages and manage multiple websites.
+- **Site management**, which enables you to create and edit block-based pages.
 - **Product catalog**, which enables you to handle products presented on the website, including their specifications and pricing.
 - **Admin**, which is the administration panel where you can manage, for example, Users, Sections, or permissions.